bjc/prosody/man/prosodyctl.markdown

 :   Use the specified config file instead of the default.

 `--root`
-:   Don't drop root privileges.
+:   Don't drop root privileges (e.g. when invoked with sudo).

 `--help`
 :   Display help text for the specified command.